-Canada Life offers healthcare, life, accident and disability insurance coverage to the Named Executive Officers as well as to all other employees under the same program.
+Canada Life offers healthcare, life, accident and disability insurance coverage to the NEOs as well as to all other employees under the same program.

-Canada Life also offers a share purchase program to its employees, except for those who participate in the Canada Life defined benefit registered pension plan, as described on page 30, as per the terms and conditions of that plan.
+Canada Life also offers a share purchase program to its employees, except for those who participate in the Canada Life defined benefit registered pension plan, as described on page 36, as per the terms and conditions of that plan.
 Messrs.
-Mahon, Bird, and Srivastava participate in the share purchase program on the same basis as other eligible employees, and can purchase shares of Lifeco through payroll deductions.
+Mahon, Macoun and Srivastava participate in the share purchase program on the same basis as other eligible employees, and can purchase shares of Lifeco through payroll deductions.
 Under this program, Canada Life makes contributions equal to 50% of the participant's contribution (subject to a maximum employee contribution of 5% of salary) which is used to purchase Lifeco's shares.

-The Named Executive Officers are also eligible to receive a limited number of perquisites provided by Canada Life.
+The NEOs are also eligible to receive a limited annual perquisite allowance provided by Canada Life.